Norwich Puppet Man: Public perception

-Norwich”, a local shop manager said about the Puppet Man that he "adds fun to the streets of Norwich, he puts a smile on hundreds of people’s faces every day" while an angry letter from an anonymous reader of the Norwich Evening News branded him a "dullard, in a backwater of inbreeding".
+Norwich”, a local shop manager said about the Puppet Man that he "adds fun to the streets of Norwich, he puts a smile on hundreds of people's faces every day".

-In line with his varied public perception, Perry has not only been featured in local newspapers and on the internet but also become subject to abuse by some people and sometimes even violence.
-In September 2010, he was reported to have been attacked in Great Yarmouth by an unhappy shop owner who poured water over his CD player causing county-wide outrage.This resulted in the shop closing within a month and other shop owners providing him with new equipment In January 2015, the announcement of Radio 1's Big Weekend in Norwich, Perry was featured as a cult figure in the city on the BBC Newsbeat website.
+In September 2010, an unhappy shop owner poured water over Perry's CD player, later apologising and replacing the equipment.
+In January 2015, the announcement of Radio 1's Big Weekend in Norwich, Perry was featured as a cult figure in the city on the BBC Newsbeat website.